-In the base plate of the housing as well as in the side wall there are 4 mounting threads $M6 \times 12$ mm for the fixture on a customer specific mounting (see Fig. 6.1 and Fig. 6.2).

-Mount the housing with 4 screws M6.
-PRIMES recommends screws of the strength class 8.8 and a tight-ening torque of 35 Nm.
+In the base plate of the housing (A) as well as in the side wall (B) there are four fastening threads M6 for the fixture on a customer specific mounting (see Fig. 6.2 and Fig. 6.3).
+Please mount the housing with four screws M6.
+We recommend screws of the strength class 8.8 and a tightening torque of 35 N·m.

-There are also 2 slip fit bores Ø6 H7x10 each in the base and in the side panel for precise and reproducible alignment of the device.
+There are also two dowel pin holes $\emptyset$ 6 H7x10 each in the base and in the side panel for precise and reproducible alignment of the unit.